Nikola Milenković: Youth

 Milenković was a member of the Serbia under-19 team in early 2016.
-Later the same year, he was called up to the Serbia U20 national squad by coach Nenad Lalatović, and made his debut for the team in a match against Montenegro.
-Milenković was called up to the U21 squad by Lalatović in March 2017.
-He made his first appearance at U21 level on 28 March 2017, in a friendly match against Slovakia.
+Later that year, he was called up to the Serbia U20 national squad by coach Nenad Lalatović, and made his debut for the team in a match against Montenegro.
+In March 2017, Milenković was called up to the U21 squad by Lalatović, debuted on 28 March in a 1–2 friendly loss against Slovakia.